Download the document here.

 6. How do you progress to the next grade?

-To progress to the next year, you have two options:
+To progress to the next grade, you have two options:

-• By acquiring the 2 semesters of the year:
+- By acquiring both semesters of the year:

-You have passed each of the 2 semesters of the year, in the initial session or in the make-up session.
+You have completed each of the two semesters of the year, either in the initial session or in the make-up session.

-• By compensation between the 2 semesters of the year:
+- By balancing the two semesters of the year:

-You have obtained a mark equal to or greater than 10 out of 20 on the average of the two semesters of the year (between semesters 1 and 2, between semesters 3 and 4, between semesters 5 and 6).
-Offsetting applies from the initial session of the even-numbered semester, and can be carried out between the results of the two semesters, regardless of the examination session.
-At the end of the make-up session for the even-numbered semester, annual compensation is calculated by taking into account the best average between the initial session and the make-up session for each of the two semesters.
+You obtained a grade equal to or higher than 10 out of 20 on average for both semesters of the year (between semester 1 and 2, between semester 3 and 4, between semester 5 and 6).
+Compensation applies from the initial session of the even semester and can be applied between the results of the two semesters, regardless of the exam session.
+At the end of the even semester's make-up session, the annual compensation is calculated by taking into account the best average between the initial session and the make-up session for each of the two semesters.

-If a "postponed" semester becomes "compensated" after compensation has been calculated, you will receive a new semester transcript with the "compensated" result.
+If a "deferred" semester becomes "compensated" after the compensation calculation, you will receive a new semester transcript with the "compensated" result.

-7. What is the difference between a "compensated" result and an "admitted" result?
+7. What is the difference between a "compensated" result for the semester and an "accepted" result?

-When a semester is "compensated", you can progress to the year above, but you have not acquired the 30 ECTS for the semester.
-These will be awarded to you at the end of the 3-year Bachelor's degree if you have validated or compensated for all 6 semesters.
+When a semester is "compensated," you can progress to the next year, but you have not earned the 30 ECTS credits for that semester.
+They will be awarded to you at the end of the three-year bachelor's degree program if you have validated or compensated for all six semesters.

 8. Can compensation be waived?

-Once semesters have been compensated, it is not possible to waive this compensation in order to improve results in the make-up session.
+Once semesters have been compensated for, it is not possible to waive this compensation in order to try to improve one's results in the resit session.

 9. What are the consequences of missing an exam?

-If you are absent from an examination, you will not be able to validate either the EC or the UE to which the EC belongs, and consequently neither the semester.
-You will receive a "failing" grade for the semester in the session concerned by your absence, even if your average grade is 10 or above.
-The "failing" result does not allow validation or compensation of the semester at the corresponding session.
+If you are absent from an exam, you will not be able to validate either the EC or the UE to which the EC belongs, and therefore neither the semester.
+You will receive a "fail" grade for the semester in the session affected by your absence, even if your overall average is greater than or equal to 10.
+A "fail" grade does not allow you to validate or compensate for the semester in the corresponding session.

-If you have been awarded a grant based on social criteria, you are required to attend classes, tutorials, practical work, internships and exams.
-If you fail to meet all these obligations, CROUS will ask you to repay the sums you have received.
+If you are receiving a social criteria scholarship, you are required to attend classes, tutorials, practical work, internships, and exams.
+If you do not meetall of these requirements, the CROUS will ask you to repay the money you have received.

-10. Which test(s) must be retaken at the make-up session in the event of an "adjourned" or "failing" result for the semester at the initial session?
+10. Which exam(s) must be retaken during the resit session in the event of a "deferred" or "failed" result in the semester during the initial session?

-If you have been "adjourned" or "failed" for the semester in the initial session, you must re-sit all the CEs not acquired in the UEs not acquired in the make-up session.
+If you are "deferred" or "failed" in the initial session of the semester, you must retake all the course units you did not pass in the retake session.

 See an example.

-11. How is the semester average calculated at the make-up session?
+11. How is the semester average calculated in the make-up session?

-The marks obtained in the make-up session replace the marks obtained in the initial session.
-The semester average is calculated with the marks obtained in the initial session tests that you did not have to retake in the make-up session and with the marks obtained in the make-up session.
+The grades obtained in the resit session replace the grades from the initial session.
+The semester average is calculated using the grades obtained in the initial session exams that you did not have to retake in the resit session and the grades obtained in the resit session.

-Since marks from the make-up session necessarily replace the corresponding marks from the initial session, the semester average obtained in the make-up session may well be lower than the semester average in the initial session.
-In this case, the semester average obtained in the initial session is taken into account when calculating the annual compensation for further study.
+Since the grades from the retake session automatically replace the corresponding grades from the initial session, the semester average obtained in the retake session may well be lower than the semester average obtained in the initial session.
+In this case, it is the semester average obtained in the initial session that is taken into account for the calculation of the annual compensation for the purpose of continuing studies.

 See an example.

-You've earned your bachelor's degree as soon as you've validated all 6 semesters individually, or as soon as they've been compensated.
-You will then automatically be awarded the 180 credits required for your degree.
-Holders of a bachelor's degree in the same field at academics are entitled to continue into the 1st year of a master's program.
+You will have earned your bachelor's degree as soon as you have individually validated the six semesters or as soon as they have been compensated.
+At that point, you will automatically be awarded the 180 credits required for a bachelor's degree.
+Holders of a bachelor's degree in the same field of study are automatically entitled to continue on tothe first year of a master's program.

 See examples: example 1 and example 2.

-Some bachelor's degrees are awarded with an honors based on the3rd year grade point average (average of semesters 5 and 6).
-For more information, contact your year or degree coordinator.
+Some degrees are awarded with honors based on the overall average for thethird year (average of semesters 5 and 6).
+Please check with your year or degree program coordinator for more information.

 14. What is the role of the jury?

-The jury, made up of the teachers and lecturers involved in the bachelor's program, meets at the end of each semester and at the end of the year to decide on progression to the next year or on the award of the diploma at the end of the3rd year of the bachelor's program.
+The jury, composed of teachers and research professors involved in the bachelor's degree program, meets at the end of each semester and at the end of the year to decide on progression to the next year or on the awarding of the degree at the end of thethird year of the bachelor's program.

-The jury is sovereign in its decisions.
-It validates grades and may, in very exceptional cases, add jury points to validate a semester or to enable annual compensation, the awarding of a diploma or the achievement of a distinction.
+The jury has the final say in its decision.
+It validates the grades and may, in very exceptional cases, add jury points in order to validate a semester or to allow for annual compensation, the awarding of a diploma, or the awarding of honors.

-Once a semester, UE or EC has been passed, it is definitive.
-You cannot retake them in a make-up session or the following year.
+Once a semester, a course unit, or a course has been completed, it is final.
+You cannot retake them in a resit session or the following year.
 They are capitalized.

-16. Can I progress to the next year if I have passed a semester but there is no compensation between the two semesters of the year?
+16. Can you progress to the next year if you have passed one semester but there is no compensation between the two semesters of the year?

-In the case of special circumstances of limited duration, and for a number of missing credits less than or equal to 6 ECTS in the uncompensated semester of the previous year, the Vice President academics may, in exceptional circumstances and on the recommendation of the jury, authorize you to progress to the year above.
-In this case, the corresponding tests must be retaken the following year, and the missing credits obtained or compensated for, to enable you to continue your studies or receive your diploma.
+In the event of special circumstances limited in time and for a number of missing credits less than or equal to 6 ECTS in the uncompensated semester of the past year, the Vice President of Education may authorize you, on an exceptional basis and upon the recommendation of the jury, to progress to the next year.
+In this case, the corresponding exams must be retaken the following year and the missing credits obtained or compensated for in order to continue the program or obtain the degree.

-If you repeat a semester, you must repeat the following year all the EC not acquired or compensated for in the UE not acquired or compensated for.
+If you repeat a semester, you must retake all credits that were not earned or compensated for in the course units that were not earned or compensated for the following year.

 See an example.

-18. If I have to repeat a year, can I take the courses and exams for the next year?
+18. If a student repeats a year, can they take classes and exams for the next grade?

-You must make a request to the teaching staff, who may offer you the opportunity to take part in one or both semesters of the advanced year, without having to register administratively for the advanced year, within the very precise limits indicated in § C5 of the general provisions.
+You must submit a request to the teaching team, who may offer you the opportunity to take courses from the next academic year in advance, for one or both semesters, without being officially enrolled in that academic year, within the very specific limits set out in § C5 of the general provisions.

-You can consult your exam papers after the jury has deliberated and once the results have been announced.
-The year manager or teachers will inform you of the consultation dates.
+You can view your exam papers after the jury has deliberated and once the results have been announced.
+The year coordinator or teachers will inform you of the dates on which you can view your papers.

-You are also entitled to an individual interview with the teaching staff.
-This appointment is to be requested from the year manager.
+You are also entitled to an individual meeting with the teaching team.
+This appointment should be requested from the year coordinator.

-20. What documents must I present at exams?
+20. What document must be presented at exams?

-During exams, you must have your student card for the current year.
-It will be checked by the invigilator when the attendance list is signed.
+During exams, you must have your current year's student ID card with you.
+It will be checked by the invigilator when signing the attendance list.

-21. Are we allowed to have documents (lessons, calculator, etc.) during the tests?
+21. Are we allowed to have documents (notes, calculators, etc.) during the exams?

-No documents or materials are permitted, with the exception of those supplied with the subject, or indicated on the subject, or specially mentioned in the invitation to the examination.
+No documents or materials are permitted, except those provided with the exam paper, indicated on the exam paper, or specifically mentioned in the exam notification.

-22. What if I come from a different stream or university?
+22. What if you come from a different field or university?

-Students from other courses or institutions may also be admitted.
-The jury validates credits corresponding to a CE, UE or semester, and may assign a mark to them, which must be equal to or higher than 10 out of 20.
+Students from other programs or institutions may be accepted.
+The jury validates credits corresponding to a course, a unit, or a semester; it may assign them a grade, which must be greater than or equal to 10 out of 20.

-The intermediate DEUG diploma is acquired as soon as the corresponding 4 semesters have been validated or compensated.
+The intermediate DEUG degree is awarded once the corresponding four semesters have been validated or compensated for.

-The awarding of an honors degree follows the same rules as for the bachelor's degree.
-It is calculated on the basis of the overall average of the2nd year(average of semesters 3 and 4).
+The awarding of honors follows the same rules as for the bachelor's degree.
+It is calculated based on the overall average for thesecond year(average of semesters 3 and 4).

-24. How do I get my licence diploma (parchment)?
+24. How do I obtain my bachelor's degree (diploma)?